Pablo-bit7/alx-system_engineering-devops/0x00-shell_basics/README.md

 5-listfilesdigitonly - Displays current directory contents with user and group IDs numerically.
 6-firstdirectory - Creates directory named my_first_directory in the /tmp/ directory.
 7-movethatfile - Moves the file betty from /tmp/ to /tmp/my_first_directory.
+8-firstdelete - Deletes the file betty in /tmp/my_first_directory.